zkLinkProtocol/zklink-docs/docs/Product/Overview.md

 # Overview

 ---
-zkLink is a decentralized and trustless zero-knowledge protocol that connects isolated chains, solves liquidity problems, and provides a growing number of chain-agnostic L2 liquidity solutions for dApps developers with various use cases.
+zkLink is a trading-focus L2 ecosystem that solves liquidity problems, and provides a growing number of chain-agnostic L2 liquidity solutions for dApps developers with various use cases and easy-to-deploy APIs.
 On the zkLink L2 ecosystem, there will be no boundary between separate chains and segmented local liquidity is aggregated.

 ![zkLink Structure](../../static/img/protocol.png)